-- How much is gap insurance in Illinois?
+- How much does gap insurance cost in Illinois?

 - Cheapest gap insurance companies in Illinois